Madhi Foundation in Tamil Nadu-An Educational Startup

 The foundation draws its inspiration proverb (“Vidhiyai Madhiyaal Vellalaam”), which translates to, “destiny can be conquered with knowledge”.
-The foundation is a non-profit organisation in Chennai mainly focused to work with an educational system in order to bridge the equity gap in education for children across India.
-The biggest challenge for her is get people to have trust in a startup non-profit is not an easy task.
+The foundation is a non-profit organization in Chennai mainly focused to work with an educational system in order to bridge the equity gap in education for children across India.
+The biggest challenge for her is getting people to have trust in a startup non-profit is not an easy task.

-In June 2015 Merlia came up with a concept called Transformational Academic Programme (TAP) which is designed to transform the teaching learning environment in classrooms so as to mainly focus on under-resourced schools.
-Madhi Foundation has signed a Memorandum of Understanding (MoU) with the Corporation of Chennai’s Department of Education to implement TAP across 15 primary schools in grades I and II in the year 2016-17.
+In June 2015 Merlia came up with a concept called Transformational Academic Programme (TAP) which is designed to transform the teaching-learning environment in classrooms so as to mainly focus on under-resourced schools.
+Madhi Foundation has signed a Memorandum of Understanding (MoU) with the Corporation of Chennai Department of Education to implement TAP across 15 primary schools in grades I and II in the year 2016-17.
 TAP will be impacting 1600 children through 42 teachers and will aim to add one grade every year, supporting teachers and students up to Grade 10.

 Four pillars of the programme are:

 1. Academic teaching- Learning material: To make teaching and learning an enjoyable aspect for teachers and students.

 2. Broad-based support: Every school management has to implement the program and improve the academic performance of the students.